 Marriage is no doubt a tough act to follow

 However, all is not lost.
-If you are looking for a cheat sheet of sorts, something to help and guide you in the rocky ravines then fret not and keep on reading.
+If you are looking for a cheat sheet of sorts, something to guide you in the rocky ravines, fret not and keep on reading.

 1. Put yourself in your partner’s shoe, more often than usual